davidesalerno/group-expenses-manager/.github/PULL_REQUEST_TEMPLATE.md

 <!--

-Welcome to Condoman project!
+Welcome to Group Expenses Manager project!
 Before contributing, make sure to:

 - Rebase your branch on the latest upstream main
 - Link any relevant issues, PR's, or documentation